Trauma-Informed Care and Practice

 This training helps attendees to ask the question: “What happened to you?” and reformulate traditional approaches to service provision.
 Grounded in the latest research it presents the importance of ‘working with’ rather than ‘doing to’ clients, of collaborative relationships, of client and staff safety and of a strengths-based approach.
 The training facilitates a trauma-informed lens which views many ‘symptoms’ as adaptive or ‘normal responses to abnormal situations’.
 Importantly this training will provide participants with insights and tools to foster hope and possibilities for recovery, enhance client and staff wellbeing and minimise the risks of re-traumatisation.

 At the session’s completion participants will be better able to:

-- Demonstrate knowledge of the definition, prevalence, types and impacts of trauma on the mind and body including links to emotional and physical health problems
+- Demonstrate knowledge of the stress response on the body and brain in relation to emotional regulation and arousal

-- Demonstrate knowledge of the neurobiological underpinnings of clients’ presenting emotional and behavioural difficulties and understand them as ‘adaptive’ responses to trauma
+- Demonstrate an understanding of challenging emotions and behaviours as ‘adaptive’ responses to trauma

-Material presented in the training will be comprehensive, and will draw on the research based on the Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines
+Material presented in the training will draw on research including from Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines